Jermain Defoe thrives on the pressure of being the main man at Sunderland.

 Sunderland, without a win and bottom of the league after seven games, rely heavily on his goals.

 And Anichebe, who is manager David Moyes’ only other striking option at the moment, says Defoe’s motivation to be the best has left a lasting impression.

-Anichebe said: “Jermain is really good, you can see that in training every day - his finishing is a joke!
+Anichebe told the Mail: “Jermain is really good, you can see that in training every day - his finishing is a joke!

 “His movement is great and he helps me too.

 “When we play together in training, he knows where to find me and I know when to give it back to him and stuff like that.

 “Watching him, everyone knows he is a really good player and he has carried Sunderland for a long time.

 “It is up to the team, it is up to everybody to help him, not just me.